A Star Citizen fleet in space — a cinematic moment that sells the dream

 Overspending early Regret, buyer’s remorse, wrong role Start with minimum package; upgrade only after you’ve played multiple sessions

-Judging after one bad session You quit before the “click” Do the first-hour route + performance basics, then decide
+Judging after one bad session You quit before the “click” Do the first-hour checklist + performance basics, then decide

 Trying 10 systems at once Overwhelm and no progress One goal per session: one contract, one upgrade, one new mechanic